acamaras0/camagru/README.md

 # camagru

 A small Instagram-like site that enables users to make and share photo edits.
-Basic functionalities, you find on most sites with a user database, are implemented, and the usage of frameworks is forbidden.

 A small sneak peek:

 ![This is an image](https://github.com/acamaras0/camagru/blob/main/screenshots/1.png)

-The login page:
+The usage of frameworks is forbidden.

 ![This is an image](https://github.com/acamaras0/camagru/blob/main/screenshots/2.png)

+Basic functionalities are implemented (i.e new user creation, login posibility, uploading pictures or capturing them using webcam, commenting and liking them or user information modifications: change username, password or email.)